spirabr/SPIRA-data-collection-api-v2/README.md

 The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.

 ## Setting up the environment
 Create a .env file in project root. **DO NOT COMMIT THIS FILE TO THIS REPOSITORY** as it should be where we can store sensitive data like database passwords, api keys, etc... .
-For non-sensitive configuration properties, use `application.properties` or another configuration file.
-(See: [Quarkus - Configuring Your Application](https://quarkus.io/guides/config))
+For non-sensitive configuration properties, use `application.properties` or another configuration file. (*See [3]*)

 #### Environment variables
 * `QUARKUS_MONGODB_CONNECTION_STRING`: **(Required)** Mongo connection URL